 The RYA Intermediate Powerboat course takes two days to complete and covers the practical use of pilotage and passage planning by day on coastal waters, using both traditional and electronic navigational techniques.
 It also tackles more advanced boat handling, such as wave management and tidal effect.

-There is no pre-requisite training required to be able to attend this course, however Boat handling to the standard of Level 2 with a coastal endorsement is recommended, the RYA also recommend that candidates hold a first aid certificate and a VHF/SRC operator’s certificate.
+There are no pre-requisite training required to be able to attend this course, however Boat handling to the standard of Level 2 with a coastal endorsement is recommended, the RYA also recommend that candidates hold a first aid certificate and a VHF/SRC operator’s certificate.

 The age limit for this course is 16 years up and covers the following: